byrobingames/admob/README.md

 ## Stencyl Heyzap Advertising Extension (Openfl)

-For Stencyl 3.3 and above
+For Stencyl 3.3 Build 8364 and above

-Stencyl extension for "Heyzap" (http://www.heyzap.com) on iOS and Android.
-This extension allows you to easily integrate Heyzap on your Stencyl game / application. (http://www.stencyl.com)
+Stencyl extension for "Google AdMob" on iOS and Android.
+This extension allows you to easily integrate Google Admob on your Stencyl game / application. (http://www.stencyl.com)

 ## Main Features

-  * Interstitial Support.
+  * Banners & Interstitial Support.
+  * Setup your banners to be on top or on the bottom of the screen.
   * Allows you to specify min amount of time between interstitial displays (to avoid annoying your users).
   * Allows you to specify min amount of calls to interstitial before it actually gets displayed (to avoid annoying your users).